ChrisWaites/jax-flows/README.md

     <img alt="Documentation" src="https://img.shields.io/website/http/jax-flows.readthedocs.io.svg?down_color=red&down_message=offline&up_message=online">
 </a>

-<p>Implementations of normalizing flows (RealNVP, GLOW, MAF) in the <a href="https://github.com/google/jax/">JAX</a> deep learning framework.</p>
+<p>Implementations of normalizing flows (RealNVP, Glow, MAF) in the <a href="https://github.com/google/jax/">JAX</a> deep learning framework.</p>

 ## What are normalizing flows?

-[Normalizing flow models](http://akosiorek.github.io/ml/2018/04/03/norm_flows.html) are _generative models_.
-That is, they infer the underlying probability distribution which generated a given dataset.
-With that distribution we can do a number of interesting things, namely query probability densities and sample new realistic points.
+[Normalizing flow models](http://akosiorek.github.io/ml/2018/04/03/norm_flows.html) are _generative models_, i.e. they infer the underlying probability distribution of an observed dataset.
+With that distribution we can do a number of interesting things, namely sample new realistic points and query probability densities.

 ## Why JAX?

 A few reasons!

 1) JAX encourages a functional style.
-When writing a layer, I didn't want people to worry about PyTorch or TensorFlow boilerplate and how their code has to fit into "the system" (e.g. do I have to keep track of `self.training` here?) _All_ you have to worry about is writing a vanilla python function which, given a set of inputs, returns the correct set of outputs.
-You could effectively have no knowledge of the encompassing framework and things would still work.
+When writing a layer, I didn't want people to worry about PyTorch or TensorFlow boilerplate and how their code has to fit into "the system" (e.g. do I have to keep track of `self.training` here?) _All_ you have to worry about is writing a vanilla python function which, given an ndarray, returns the correct set of outputs.
+You could develop your own layers with effectively no knowledge of the encompassing framework.

+2) JAX's [random number generation system](https://github.com/google/jax/blob/master/design_notes/prng.md) places reproducibility first.
+To get a sense for this, when you start to parallelize a system, centralized state-based models for PRNG a la `torch.manual_seed()` or `tf.random.set_seed()` start to yield inconsistent results.
+Given that randomness is such a central component to work in this area, I thought that uncompromising reproducibility would be a nice feature.

-2) JAX has a really flexible automatic differentiation system.
+3) JAX has a really flexible automatic differentiation system.
 So flexible, in fact, that you can (basically) write arbitrary python functions (including for loops, if statements, etc.) and automatically compute their jacobian with a call to `jax.jacfwd`.
 So, in theory, you could write a normalizing flow layer and automatically compute its jacobian's log determinant without having to do so manually (although we're not quite there yet).

-3) JAX's [random number generation system](https://github.com/google/jax/blob/master/design_notes/prng.md) places reproducibility first.
-To get a sense for this, when you start to parallelize a system, centralized state-based models for PRNG a la `torch.manual_seed()` or `tf.random.set_seed()` start to yield inconsistent results.
-Given that randomness is such a central component to work in this area, I thought that uncompromising reproducibility would be a nice feature.

 ## How do things work?